kevinchu93/arcade-shooter/README.md

 npm install
 ```

-Turning on watch mode for the browsierfy build for development purposes.
+Turning on watch mode for the browserify build for development purposes.

 ```shell
 npm run watch